atom/atom/README.md

 The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases.

+### openSUSE / SUSE Linux Enterprise Server / derivatives thereof

+Currently only a 64-bit version is officially available.

+1. Download `atom.x86_64.rpm` from the [Atom releases page](https://github.com/atom/atom/releases/latest).
+2. Run `sudo zypper in atom.x86_64.rpm` on the downloaded package.
+3. Launch Atom using the installed `atom` command.

 ### Archive extraction